Prepare For Tribulation

 From the earliest days of the Church – from the time of the first Christian martyr Stephen, Christians have experienced persecution.
 The Roman empire of the first two centuries persecuted Christians who refused to make sacrifices to the Roman gods.
 Since that time persecution has occurred under many different regimes but for the same basic reason: our refusal to bow to the gods of this world.

 Today Christians are experiencing unprecedented tribulation through persecution, discrimination, political pressure and temptation to conform to the world’s mould: politically, religiously, socially and morally.
 Tens of thousands of Christians have perished for no other reason than for their faith in and loyalty to Christ.
 This has become particularly evident in Islamic societies with the rise of a puritanical and militant Islam.
-10’s of thousands of Christians in Africa have perished at the hands of militant Islamists over the last 10 years.
+In Nigeria over 60 thousand Christians have perished as a consequence over the last 20 years.
 In India, there has arisen a militant Hinduism which seeks, first to prevent Hindus from leaving their religion and secondly to purge non-Hindu faiths from the nation.
 In communist regimes, such as China and Vietnam, Christians are increasingly under pressure to conform to the ruling government’s ideology.

-In Western countries, where for five centuries we have enjoyed relative peace and security, Christians are now experiencing greater antipathy as society becomes increasingly secular as it abandons its Christian heritage.
-This is evident in the media, on Internet platforms, in educational and scientific institutions and by governments which no longer uphold or are sympathetic to Christian values.
+In Western countries, where for five centuries we have enjoyed relative peace and security, Christians are now experiencing greater antipathy as society becomes increasingly secular as it drifts from its Christian heritage.
+This is evident in the media, on Internet platforms, in educational and scientific institutions and by governments which no longer see the truth or relevance of Christianity.
+However we can be thankful that there are many Christians in these and government bodies who work to be a positive witness for Christ and the truth of God’s word.

 This should not surprise or alarm us for Jesus warned us 2000 years ago: these are warning signs of coming tribulation which will only increase in frequency and intensity, like birth pangs, as the time of the end draws closer (Matthew 24:8), culminating in a time of great tribulation.
 Jesus said we would be hated by all nations (Matthew 24:9).
 The temptation to compromise our faith in Jesus and the truth of God’s word for the sake of peace, acceptance and our own security will be great.
 So we need to be aware, prepared and take to heart the many warnings given to us in the Bible of such times.